Prosecutors won’t seek death penalty against men charged in Whitey Bulger’s prison killing

 “We are looking forward to our day in court.
 We trust the system and trust the fairness of the system and will put the facts in front of the jury,” Nash said.

-Attorneys for Geas didn’t immediately respond to emails seeking comment on Wednesday.
-An attorney who has represented Bulger’s family also didn’t respond to an email.
+An attorney for Geas declined to comment.
+A lawyer who has represented Bulger’s family didn’t respond to an email.

-Attorney General Merrick Garland in 2021 placed a moratorium on federal executions.
-But the Justice Department has continued to press for the death penalty in certain cases.
+The Justice Department’s watchdog in December found that Bulger’s beating death was the result of multiple layers of management failures, widespread incompetence and flawed policies at the Bureau of Prisons.

+The inspector general found that bureau officials tried several times to downgrade Bulger’s medical status in order to move him to other prisons after he caused trouble at the Florida lockup, despite the fact that he used a wheelchair and had serious heart conditions.
+Bureau officials failed to take into account or were unaware of Bulger’s notoriety in their handling of his transfer despite his well-known history as an FBI asset, the watchdog found.